Financial-Times/n-ui/README.md

 Server, build and client side bootstrapping for next's user-facing applications.

+**PLEASE DON'T USE THIS OUTSIDE OF USER-FACING FT.COM APPLICATIONS.
+If you need a good express server with handlebars, metrics etc available consider using [n-internal-tool](https://github.com/Financial-Times/n-internal-tool), [n-express](https://github.com/Financial-Times/n-express) or copying what you need from n-ui**

 ## Quickstart

 n-ui has three parts - a server, a client side 'app shell' (js, css & handlebars layout), and a build. **Expect things to break if you don't use all 3.**